 Joshua M. Moritz, PhD, is Lecturer of Philosophical Theology and the Natural Sciences at the Graduate Theological Union in Berkeley, Adjunct Professor of Philosophy at the University of San Francisco, and Managing Editor of the journal Theology and Science.
 He has studied at the Graduate Theological Union, Moravian Seminary in Bethlehem Pennsylvania, and Calvin College in Grand Rapids Michigan.
 Dr. Moritz holds degrees in theology, philosophy, history, the classical languages, and evolutionary biology.

-Stephen O. Moshier is a professor and chair of the geology department at Wheaton College in Illinois.
-Moshier has practiced geology as a college professor and an oil company explorationist.
+Stephen O. Moshier is a professor and chair of the Geology & Environmental Science Department at Wheaton College in Illinois.
+Moshier has practiced geology as a college professor and an oil company geologist.
 Much of his early research in geology involved describing and interpreting oil reservoir rocks.
-More recently, Dr. Moshier's research efforts are in the field of geoarchaeology.
-He has served as past president of the Geological Society of Kentucky and the Affiliation of Christian Geologists.
+More recently, Dr. Moshier's research efforts are in the field of geoarchaeology, participating in expeditions to the Sinai, Egypt, and Israel.
+He has served as past president of the Geological Society of Kentucky and the Affiliation of Christian Geologists and currently serves on the Executive Council of the American Scientific Affiliation.
 He is a member of several professional geological societies.

 George Murphy has been active for many years in helping churches see the relevance of science for faith and to deal with religious issues raised by science and technology.
 With a Ph.D. in theoretical physics from Johns Hopkins, he taught college science courses for twelve years.
 Now retired from regular parish ministry, he continues to write and speak on issues of science and theology and is an adjunct faculty member at Trinity Lutheran Seminary in Columbus.
 His most recent books are Pulpit Science Fiction and The Cosmos in the Light of the Cross.